-Subsequent to June 30, 2021, the Association was notified by the lender that it satisfied the forgiveness requirements and received full loan forgiveness from the third-party lender and the SBA.
-Accordingly, the Association recorded the PPP Loan forgiveness as a conditional contribution in the statement of activities for the year ended June 30, 2021, as it believes it substantially met the conditions for forgiveness prior to June 30, 2021.
+In July 2021, the Association was notified by the lender that it satisfied the forgiveness requirements and received full loan forgiveness from the third-party lender and the SBA.
+Accordingly, the Association recorded the PPP Loan forgiveness as a conditional contribution in the amount of \$353,700 in the statement of activities for the year ended June 30, 2021.